Some of our talented Spring Dinner Series chefs gather to support Chef Greg Hardesty for the finale of the Series.

 Sponsors and attendees provided overwhelming support for the Dinner Series.

 SUPPER CLUB SERIES

 Culinary Crossroads is pleased to collaborate with Paramount Schools of Excellence to launch a new, year-long dinner series: Culinary Crossroads Supper Club presented by Paramount Schools.

 Paramount Schools of Excellence student caring for a member of their goat herd.

 Born from the “Bring Back The Chefs” dinner series that Tommy Reddicks and Paramount Schools of Excellence produced as a way to support the culinary community during the height of the pandemic, this recent partnership with Culinary Crossroads allows for the continuation of their program and aligns perfectly with the mission.

-Our Sunday suppers began on August 15th, 2021 and will continue through September 2022.
-These limited seating suppers will feature some of the region’s top chefs preparing exquisite five-course meals, with ticket revenue used to compensate the chefs and to provide scholarship dollars to selected Ivy Tech culinary students.
+Our Sunday suppers began on August 15th, 2021, continued through September 2022 and will begin again in spring 2023.
+These limited seating suppers will feature some of the region’s top chefs preparing exquisite five-course meals, with ticket revenue used to compensate the chefs and to provide scholarship dollars to the Ivy Tech Hardesty Scholarship Fund.